hleclerc/Soja/README.md

 In this example, we first create a generic Model from the anonymous object `{ a: 10, ... }`.
 It recursively creates sub-models, so that `m.a`, `m.b` or `m.b[1]` are also models that can be observed, saved, restored, ...

-The second line registers a function that will be called if the data of `m` have been changed in a preceding "round".
-A "round" can be defined as a contiguous set of instructions, so that in this example, the function will be called two times:
+The second line permits to register a function that will be called if the data of `m` have been changed in a preceding "round".
+A "round" can be defined as a contiguous set of instructions, so that in this example, the function will be called twice:

 * one time at the beginning (due to the creation of `m`),
 * one time and after the timeout.